dkfz-unite/unite-indices/Docs/search-criteria.md

 For example:
 - An image can not be MRI and CT at the same time, therefore setting `mri` filters will conflict with `ct` filters and vice versa.
-- A specimen can not be a tissue and a cell line at the same time, therefore setting `tissue` filters will conflict with `cell`, `organoid` and `xenograft` filters and vice versa.
+- A specimen can not be a material and a cell line at the same time, therefore setting `material` filters will conflict with `line`, `organoid` and `xenograft` filters and vice versa.
 - A variant can not be a SSM and a CNV at the same time, therefore setting `ssm` filters will conflict with `cnv` and `sv` filters and vice versa.